Lexidy Home » Services – Global » Services in Italy » Immigration – Italy » Italian Residency by Launching a Startup

 Our Story

-We are a department formed by qualified legal experts who have been trained in the field of corporate law.
+We are a department formed by qualified legal experts who have been trained in the field of immigration law.
 We work on these requests every day and it’s our passion.
 For us, Lexidy is a way of life and what excites us the most is to be able to deliver the happiness and satisfaction of a successful process.
 We want to help you achieve your goals and dreams.

 Client’s stories